 Many of West Bend’s geocaches are located in the community’s parks and green spaces, including the Eisenbahn State Trail and Regner Community Park, the site of the annual West Bend $1,000 Cache Ba$h.
 Take a moment to admire the surroundings during your search—you’ll encounter many scenic spring views on your geocaching trek!

 Art and history

-Geocaches are located next to attractions like the Museum of Wisconsin Art, Old Courthouse Museum and Old Sheriff’s Residence and Jail.
+Geocaches are located next to attractions like the Museum of Wisconsin Art, Tower Heritage Center and Old Sheriff’s Residence and Jail.
 When conditions permit, take time to explore these fascinating attractions.

 Wisconsin’s oldest geocache